|This server will go offline in September 2018. Please migrate to our new server, Warmachine University|

 Drawbacks & Downsides

-- They need Corpse Tokens to be other than walking casualties.
-And they don't have good threat ranges - although at least get to Pathfinder through things.
+- They need Corpse Tokens to be anything other than walking casualties.
+And they don't have good threat ranges even with Pathfinder.

 Tricks & Tips